OctopusDeploy/blog/blog/2018-05/octopus-cloud-faq.md

 We've been talking about it for a while now, and Octopus Cloud is almost here - [welcome to the world of tomorrow](https://www.youtube.com/watch?v=aiwA0JrGfjA)!
 Since early in 2018 we've been in closed testing with a handful of users putting the platform through its paces, and in June 2018 we are opening it up to another group of early-access users, ahead of a public launch in Q3 2018.

-With that in mind, we've put together a questions we get commonly asked, so you can get up-to-speed as quickly as possible.
-If you still have questions that we _haven't_ answered here, then please [contact our support team](mailto:support@octopus.com).
+With that in mind, we've put together a few questions we get commonly asked, so you can get up-to-speed as quickly as possible.
+If you still have questions that we _haven't_ answered here, then please [contact our support team](mailto:support@octopus.com) and we'll be happy to answer them for you.

 :::hint
-If you want occasional updates about our progress with Octopus Cloud, and to stay informed when we do officially launch to public signups, [register your interest](https://octopus.com/cloud/register-interest) and we'll keep you in the loop.
+If you want occasional updates about our progress with Octopus Cloud, and to stay informed when we do officially publically launch, [register your interest](https://octopus.com/cloud/register-interest) and we'll keep you in the loop.
 :::

 ## General